-8. Taking ciclosporin or lithium:
+7. Taking ciclosporin or lithium:

-Consider supply of ciprofloxacin (see ciprofloxacin further supply PGD) if appropriate or advise individual to contact the service who prescribe/monitor the affected medicines to arrange monitoring and any dose adjustments.
+Consider supply of ciprofloxacin (see ciprofloxacin initial supply PGD) if appropriate or advise individual to contact the service who prescribe/monitor the affected medicines to arrange monitoring and any dose adjustments.
 Advise to be aware of any signs of toxicity.

-Cautions including any 9.
-Already taking doxycycline or other tetracycline for another relevant action to be condition: taken Advise individual to stop their existing course.
-They should now take doxycycline at the dose and frequency outlined in this PGD. (continued) If doxycycline or another tetracycline has previously been prescribed for ongoing treatment, the individual can be advised to continue at the previous dose once the course for anthrax postexposure prophylaxis is complete.
+8. Already taking doxycycline or other tetracycline for another condition:

+Advise individual to stop their existing course.
+They should now take doxycycline at the dose and frequency outlined in this PGD.
+If doxycycline or another tetracycline has previously been prescribed for ongoing treatment, the individual can be advised to continue at the previous dose once the course for anthrax post-exposure prophylaxis is complete.

 If unclear, seek advice from the supervising doctor.

 Refer to the SPC for doxycycline for full details on special warnings and precautions for use.

-Action to be taken if the Explain why they have been excluded individual is excluded Consider supply of ciprofloxacin (see ciprofloxacin further supply PGD).
-Where ciprofloxacin is contraindicated refer the individual to the supervising doctor for assessment and consideration of alternative antibiotics Document reasons for exclusion and any referrals that have been made Action to be taken if the Refer the individual to the supervising doctor individual or carer Advise the individual or their parent/carer of the possible declines prophylaxis consequences of declining prophylaxis and of alternative options Advise about the protective effects of the prophylaxis, risks of infection, and disease complications Advise to seek urgent medical attention if they develop symptoms compatible with anthrax infection or signs or symptoms of sepsis.
-Symptoms of anthrax will depend on the type of exposure: Inhalational: flu-like illness (fever, malaise, nausea/vomiting, headache, non-productive cough) Cutaneous: initial pimple/pauple that enlarges, blisters. ulcerates over 2 to 6 days to form a black scab Gastrointestinal: severe abdominal pain, nausea, vomiting, bloody diarrhoea See CBRN guidance for information on symptoms Document the advice given and the decision reached Arrangements for referral Follow local procedures for referral to the supervising doctor and/or for medical advice other services
+Action to be taken if the individual is excluded Explain why they have been excluded Consider supply of ciprofloxacin (see ciprofloxacin initial supply PGD).
+Where ciprofloxacin is contraindicated refer the individual to the supervising doctor for assessment and consideration of alternative antibiotics Document reason for exclusion and any referrals that have been made Action to be taken if the individual or carer declines prophylaxis Refer the individual to the supervising doctor Advise the individual or their parent/carer of the possible consequences of declining prophylaxis and of alternative options Advise about the protective effects of the prophylaxis, risks of infection, and disease complications Advise to seek urgent medical attention if they develop symptoms compatible with anthrax infection or signs or symptoms of sepsis.
+Symptoms of anthrax will depend on the type of exposure: Inhalational: flu-like illness (fever, malaise, nausea/vomiting, headache, non-productive cough) Cutaneous: initial pimple/pauple that enlarges, blisters, ulcerates over 2 to 6 days to form a black scab Gastrointestinal: severe abdominal pain, nausea, vomiting, bloody diarrhoea See CBRN guidance for further information on symptoms Document the advice given and the decision reached Arrangements for referral for medical advice Follow local procedures for referral to the supervising doctor and/or other services